 So, what do educators do when they find themselves needing to alleviate parental anxiety about their children’s acclimation to a classroom?
 The same strategies you use to help your students experiencing anxiety, as well as those you use to calm your own emotions, are important to remember as you encounter parents exhibiting anxiety-driven behaviours.

 Let’s walk through techniques you can use throughout the school year to help alleviate parental anxiety.

 Have a Plan and Communicate It

 Something as simple as keeping parents in the loop regarding classroom expectations, cleaning protocols, and environmental design can help ease parents’ back-to-school jitters.
 Have your plans in place and make sure both students and their parents know what it is.

 And when it comes to communication, parents should have a clear understanding of what you’re expecting from them, what they can expect from you as the teacher, and what you both will be expecting of their child throughout the school year.

-At CPI, we refer to this as the Integrated Experience—the understanding that our own emotions and behaviors influence those around us.
+At CPI, we refer to this as the Integrated Experience, the understanding that our own emotions and behaviours influence those around us.
 When speaking with parents, don’t push aside their fears and concerns, and don’t try to diminish them.
 Rather, provide reassurance in a calm and confident manner.
 Acknowledge their concerns first; reassure second.
 Helping to alleviate parental anxiety ultimately eases their children’s concerns as well.